 Human Restoration Project was founded in 2018 to assist everyday educators in radically changing education systems.

 Nick teaches high school Social Studies in Ankeny, Iowa public schools, and promotes progressive education across the board in his classroom.
 Nick aims to reestablish the idea of what school could be to one of student-centered success that relies on their ideas and knowledge, instead of a dictated “future ready” curriculum.

-Chris is obsessed with the benefits of progressive education and wants a practical place to find everything, for free, under one roof (hence the Human Restoration Project!)
-He holds a Masters Degree in Education from The Ohio State University and is a public high school digital media & design educator who centers his practice on experiential learning, purpose-driven pathways, and community involvement.
+Chris is obsessed with the benefits of progressive education and wants a practical place to find everything, for free, under one roof (hence HRP!)
+He is a public high school digital media & design educator who centers his practice on experiential learning, purpose-driven pathways, and community involvement.

 Naoya is a college student in New York who's excited about creating schools that are truly driven by the needs of every student.
 He's especially interested in connecting students with experiential learning experiences that help them develop the self-efficacy they need to impact their communities.